At first glance, the journey to undergraduate study can seem confusing, but we’ve compiled everything you need to know as an applicant on this page.

 If travel restrictions are in place, you’re unable to make the trip or you’ve already attended an Open Day, your interview can take place online via Google Meet, WhatsApp, or a phone call.
 We will ask you to email a digital portfolio or showreel to us in advance and interview slots are arranged with our Admissions team.

 When it is safe to do so, we encourage you to visit the college so that you can see our facilities, meet our expert teaching and technical staff, and discuss any other queries you may have.
-Your interview visit can be combined with a campus tour — click here to register your interest and be one of the first to visit us in person once lockdown restrictions are lifted.
+Your interview visit can be combined with a campus tour — click here to book.

 We understand that the impact of the Covid-19 pandemic might have prevented you from creating some work and accessing suitable facilities.
 It may be more challenging this year to compile a large body of work with diverse outcomes, but please rest assured our staff are here to support your future in creative study despite limitations.